solojavier/social-networks-feed-service/README.md

-# Ruby Rest Introduction Excercise
+# Social Networks Service

-This excercise attemps to introduce you into ruby world and rest services.
+This lets you post to both your facebook and twitter and gives you a feed of both services in the same place

-The goal is that you create your own web service and and a client for it.
+This is pretty basic and is intended for the purpose of teaching a ruby example in an introductory course

-You wil find an example, but you can create your own and create a pull request to add it.
+To be improved in time... you can colaborate via pull requests.